Francization: Africa

-The French language currently plays an important role in Africa, serving more and more as a common language or mother tongue (in Gabon, Ivory Coast, Congo, Cameroon and Benin in particular).
+The French language currently plays an important role in Africa, becoming more popular both as a mother tongue and a lingua franca (in Gabon, Ivory Coast, Congo, Cameroon and Benin, in particular).
 The African Academy of Languages was established in 2001 to manage the linguistic heritage.

 Francophone African countries counted 370 million inhabitants in 2014.
 This number is expected to reach between 700 and 750 million by 2050.
 There are already more francophones in Africa than in Europe.

 Asia

 Vietnam, Cambodia and Laos were once part of French Indochina, part of the French Empire.
-French culture, in aspects of architecture, culinary and linguistics, has been integrated into the local ones, although the latter remained highly distinct.
+French culture, in aspects of architecture, cuisine and linguistics, was integrated into local ones, although the latter remained highly distinct.
 French used to be the official language and was considerably popular and influential in these colonies, but after they were decolonised and gained independence, the new governments generally removed its influence, by implementing the native language as the only official language in the newly independent states.
 Currently, the presence of the French language in these countries is more minor than before.

 Europe

 England

-The Norman Conquest of England in 1066 resulted in the Normans under William the Conquerer gradually supplanting the Anglo-Saxon nobility with a Norman one.
+The Norman Conquest of England in 1066 resulted in the Normans under William the Conqueror gradually supplanting the Anglo-Saxon nobility with a Norman one.
 During this period, the English language "took a back seat in favor of Franco-Norman", with William imposing the usage of Franco-Norman on official life in England.
 While inhabitants of the English countryside and most urban dwellers spoke Old English, the new Norman nobility and clergymen spoke Franco-Norman, while clerks and scholars continued to write in Latin.
 During the early part of the Middle Ages, French acquired a significant level of prestige among England's nobility and became the official language of the English judiciary.
 Today, it is estimated that 50% to 60% of the English language comes from French or Latin.

 Cookery gives a good example of this tendency: the names of many farm animals have Anglo-Saxon roots.
 However, the names of their meat (most commonly consumed by the wealthy during the Middle Ages) have Old French origins: